 Meanwhile, bring a large pot of salted water to a boil.
 Add beans and cook until tender-crisp, about 3 minutes.
 Drain and run under cool running water until at cold.
 Set aside.

 Heat oil in a large saucepan over high heat until lightly smoking.
 Add mushrooms and cook, stirring occasionally, until they've released all their liquid and are browned, about 10 minutes total, reducing heat if oil starts to smoke excessively.
 Season to taste with salt and pepper.
-Add shallots, garlic, thyme, and remaining tablespoon butter and cook, stirring, until fragrant, about 30 seconds.
+Add shallots, garlic, thyme, and remaining tablespoon butter (or olive oil) and cook, stirring, until fragrant, about 30 seconds.
 Add soy sauce and toss to combine.

 Add green beans, onions, and lemon juice to mushrooms and toss to reheat and combine.
 Serve immediately.